quattor/quattor.github.com/_posts/2013-10-25-aquilon-site.md

 * Routers must be part of the `reserved_offsets` list.
-* Router offsets must be below the `first_usable_offset`, which the broker uses when assigning IP addresses automtically.
+* Router offsets must be below the `first_usable_offset`, which the broker uses when assigning IP addresses automatically.

 If you need an external network, you have to create it with `--network_environment external` in its command line.